aws-samples/aws-waf-dashboard/README.md

 4. Save your changes.

 #### Copy WAF logs
-Copy WAF logs that youre interestd in from S3 from loacation configured in web ACL into bucket displayed in output of cdk deployment, ex:
+Copy WAF logs that youre interestd in from S3 from loacation configured in web ACL into bucket displayed in output of `cdk deploy`, like:

 ```
 OSDfW.osdfwS3SinkBucketName = osdfw-osdfws3sinkbucket26ae0e20-1uutfdionqwmf